natalychan/BachEndDatabase/README.md

+Update the ReadME file to describe your project, any information the user needs to build/start the containers (such as adding the secrets passwords files), etc.  Include each team member’s name somewhere in the README.

+# BackEndDatabase
+Authors: Nataly Chan, Xiangru (Dorian) Lin, Brian Mack, Juri Okamoto, Owen Sweetman

+## What is BachEndDatabase?

+The Bach-End Database is a centralized data platform designed for Join U, streamlining access to detailed information and analytics for every role within the university.
+By consolidating data into a single, unified system, it eliminates the inefficiencies of current decentralized solutions, where information is stored in separate systems that make cross-departmental analysis slow, tedious, and incomplete.

+Unlike existing tools, the BachEnd Database connects related datasets and provides both high-level overviews and granular insights, ensuring that important lower-level details aren't overlooked.
+This comprehensive approach enables faster, more informed decision-making across the institution.

+The system supports a diverse range of users, including the university president, college deans, professors, students, and maintenance staff.
+All users can access role-specific dashboards and analytics from the same interface, reducing digital clutter and simplifying workflows.

+- The university president can compare academic performance and resource usage across colleges.
+- Students can easily view grades, enrollment information, and course details.
+- Maintenance staff can track work orders, monitor room usage, and prioritize tasks efficiently.

+By integrating these perspectives into one platform, the Bach-End Database empowers the university to identify trends, address problems promptly, and improve overall institutional performance.

+## Secret Stuff
+idk what exatly to put here,,, env stuff???

+if you want to see stuff he put here, you can scroll down a bit.

 # Spring 2025 CS 3200 Project Template Repository

 This repo is a template for your semester project.
 It includes most of the infrastructure setup (containers), sample databases, and example UI pages.
 Explore it fully and ask questions!